 Pro tip: It’s better to start light and focus on form.
 Overloading too quickly can lead to injury or muscle strain.
 Listen to your body, if you feel pain or discomfort (especially in your joints or back), reduce the weight or stop altogether.

-I’ve found that I have to be careful of my posture while wearing the vest to avoid strain on my neck.
 While weighted vests offer many benefits, they aren’t for everyone.
-Here are some potential cons to consider:
+Here are some potential risks to consider:

 How Much Do Weighted Vests Cost?